rust-cli/book/src/tutorial/testing.md

 # Testing

-Over the decades of people doing software development one truth has been found:
+Over decades of software development, people have discovered one truth:
 Untested software rarely works.
 (Many people would go as far as saying:
 "Most tested software doesn't work either."